clusterddd-atom/Netsage-AI---cisco-virtual-internship/README.md

-# NetSage AI - Cisco Virtual Internship
+# NetSage AI

-A Flask-based network troubleshooting dashboard for diagnosing Cisco network issues from simulated command output and audit logs.
+A Flask-based network troubleshooting dashboard for diagnosing  network issues from simulated command output and audit logs.

 ## Features

 - Upload or enter a network symptom and raw log output
-- Run rule-based diagnosis for common Cisco issues
+- Run rule-based diagnosis for common  issues
 - Review AI or deterministic engine output with confidence and next steps
 - Accept, edit, or reject diagnosis results
 - View audit metrics and governance telemetry in a dashboard UI